Herd of facial eczema?

 We offer diagnostic testing to assist with monitoring facial eczema (FE) risk, to help minimise the incidence of disease, to check your management programme is working and to assess the damage caused by sporidesmin toxin from ingested spores.

 Facial eczema, the hidden danger.
-It’s not what you see that you should be worried about!
+It’s what you don’t see that should worry you.

 Testing options: